Javanese culture

 Javanese culture (ꦏꦧꦸꦢꦪꦤ꧀ꦗꦮ) is the culture of the Javanese people.

 Javanese culture is centered in the provinces of Central Java, Yogyakarta and East Java in Indonesia.
-Due to various migrations, it can also be found in other parts of the world, such as Suriname (where 15% of the population are of Javanese descent), the broader Indonesian archipelago region, Cape Malay, Malaysia, Singapore, Netherlands and other countries.
+Due to various migrations, it can also be found in other parts of the world, such as Suriname (where 15% of the population are of Javanese descent), the broader Malay archipelago region, Cape Malay, Malaysia, Singapore, Netherlands and other countries.
 The migrants bring with them various aspects of Javanese cultures such as Gamelan music, traditional dances and art of Wayang kulit shadow play.

 The migration of Javanese people westward has created the Javanese culture in a small part of the northern coast that is distinct from the Sundanese culture in the majority of West Java and Banten.
 Being the largest ethnic group, the Javanese culture and people influence Indonesian politics and culture, a process sometimes described as Javanisation.